How should I introduce foods?

 While some babies have no trouble adapting to meals, others find it difficult.
 To make things easier, choose a time when your baby is in a good mood.

 The movements involved in eating are very different from those your baby uses for nursing.
 It takes time to learn.
-Your baby will need several weeks of practice to develop his abilities and tastes.
+Your baby will need several weeks of practice to develop his abilities.

 My baby refuses to eat